kanfur/readFromCsv/README.md

 - Age
 - Credits

-This project was created by [your name] and is licensed under the MIT license.
+This project was created by H. Furkan Ozturk and is licensed under the MIT license.